Azure-Samples/aci-extract-load-transform-sample/README.md

-# Extracting, transforming, and loading data with ACI
+# Extracting, transforming, and loading data with Azure Container Instances (ACI)

-In this sample, we're trying to do some basic analysis on the [HappyDB](https://github.com/rit-public/HappyDB) dataset, by doing word count and drawing word cloud, to highlight the words appear more frequently in the people's happy moments.
+In this sample, we're analyzing the [HappyDB](https://github.com/rit-public/HappyDB) dataset by creating a word cloud of the most frequent words in people's self-reported happiest moments.
+We'll extract a data source, load it into a database, and transform the data into something we can render graphically.

-**Table of content**
+**Table of contents**

 [Foreword](#foreword)